askthedust/kube/readme.md

 - 1 load balancer

 In the `Vagrantfile` there are also the information about IP addresses, memory an CPU for VMs.
 Changing IP addresses means you have to change them also here: `playbooks/inventory/group_vars/all.yml`.
+It is possible to change the number of workers nodes with the variable `number_node` and the number of controllers `number_master`.
+It is also possible to add new nodes, in this case there is also the need to add them in the `workers_list` and provide the correct number in `number_node`.

 ### Steps to rollout and provisioning
 1. Create and run the python venv: `virtualenv env && source env/bin/activate`